MindustryGame/wiki-testing/docs/logic/3-variables.md

 ```
 ### Links

-*For details on Links and Linking, refer to the Glossary.*

 #### @links `constant` `number`

-A constant that equals the number of buildnigs linked to the processor.
+A constant that equals the number of buildings linked to the processor.
 It is changed by the processor when blocks are linked or unlinked.

 You can use this along with `getlink` to loop through all linked buildings, like so:

 ```
-set linkIter 0                  # Create iterator variable getlink block linkIter          # Get Building Object of the "linkIter"th linked building. jump 1 lessThan linkIter @links # Loop
+set linkIter 0                  # Create iterator variable getlink block linkIter          # Get Building Object of the "linkIter"th linked building.
+# Do what you want with the building here
+jump 1 lessThan linkIter @links # Loop
 ```